 What Subsidies Are Available for Sustainable Trucks?

-A substantial portion of vrachtwagenheffing revenue is reinvested in greening Dutch freight transport.
+A substantial portion of vrachtwagenheffing revenue is reinvested in greening Dutch freight transport (the "terugsluis").
 Operators investing in cleaner vehicles can access direct financial support.

 Programs funded by toll revenue: